mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 --*Will they still date me?*

 In October of that year,
-I changed my name publicly.
+I change my name publicly.
 In January,
-I swallowed my first *hormone replacement* pills -- a mix of Spironolactone
+I swallow my first *hormone replacement* pills -- a mix of Spironolactone
 (an androgen-blocker)
 and Estradiol
 (an estrogen).

-This September,
+On September 10, 2018,
-I will stop taking the androgen-blockers, after undergoing the first surgery of my life: a procedure officially called vaginoplasty, but more colloquially referred to as *bottom surgery*.
+I will stop taking the androgen-blockers, after completing the first surgery of my life: a procedure officially called vaginoplasty, but more colloquially referred to as *bottom surgery*.

-Grandma, I was wrong.
+*Grandma, I was wrong.*

 -------